-Arguably, the principle benefit of clay masks is that they can detoxify the skin, while reducing excess oil, and kicking pore-clogging impurities to the curb.
+Arguably, the principal benefit of clay masks is that they can detoxify the skin, while reducing excess oil, and kicking pore-clogging impurities to the curb.
 As a result, clay masks are a favorite among oily and acne-prone skin types, though all skin types can enjoy them.

 But before you start grouping all clay masks in one group, keep in mind that not all are formulas created equal.
 For starters, clay masks can feature different clays, or a variation of clays, which can offer different results due to their various compositions of minerals.
 Popular picks for skin care include kaolin and bentonite, though the list goes on and on.
-While the results of each clay mask out there can vary, there are a few clay mask benefits that remain universal:
+While the results of each clay mask out there can vary, there are a few clay mask benefits that remain universal.

 From pollution to dirt and grime, your skin comes in contact with quite a few aggressors on a daily basis.
 Daily cleansing can help eliminate these skin invaders well, but clay masks — used a few times per week — can up the ante and ensure a clean canvas.
 Why is a clean canvas so important?
 Because when impurities, dirt and bacteria linger on the skin for too long, they can wreak havoc in the form of a dulled complexion or breakouts.
 Just be sure to follow with moisturizer to hydrate your skin post-mask.

 One of the key components to skin care is moisturizing.
 Getting a healthy amount of moisture helps skin to remain supple and looking healthy.
 Yet some people may find their skin to still be dry and itchy no matter how much moisturizer or lotion they lather on.
 You may not think of a clay mask as a product that can help strengthen your skin’s moisture barrier, but some formulas in fact can, like the Vichy Mineral Pore Purifying Clay Mask.
 Not only does this clay mask include the dynamic duo of kaolin and bentonite clays, but it’s also formulated with Vichy Mineralizing Water, which can help to protect skin against external factors by strengthening its moisturizing barrier.

-Benefit #4: They are calming.
+Skin Benefit #4: They Are Calming

 If you’re of rookie status when it comes to using clay masks, there’s no need to be intimidated.
 The entire process of application and removal is incredibly easy.
 You can apply them any way you chose, either with a tool such as a makeup sponge or just by using your own fingers.
 Make sure the clay mask is applied evenly across your face so all areas are targeted equally.
 Lather some on to your neck too, just to make sure it’s getting its fair share of care too.
 Then just sit back, maybe grab a glass of wine or a book, and let the formula get to work.

 Face masks in general have boomed in popularity.
 That means that there’s more of a variety out there, each requiring a different method of use and even a different time to be used.
 Some masks are meant to be worn while you snooze while others you can wear during the day.
 Clay masks can generally be worn any time you’d like, but only for a limited amount of time.
 Wearing a clay mask for too long by going passed the recommended time may dry out your skin.
 Give the packaging’s directions a look-over to see what the suggested clay-time is — we’re sure it’s more than enough to finish that glass of wine.

 Clay masks are just as easy to take off as they are to put on.
-Since most masks harden from their original state, removing them is not difficult in the slightest.
+Becase most masks harden from their original state, removing them is not difficult in the slightest.
 Simply wash the mask off with lukewarm water, either in the shower or with a non-abrasive towel.
 Feel free to polish your skin off with a cleanser and remember, give your face one more layer of moisturizer to help lock in any lost moisture.

 Beauty is all about the charcoal at the moment.
 Charcoal has the natural ability to attract dirt and other impurities from your pores, making it a great product for those with oily skin.
-This 2-in-1 cleanser from Garnier is the is perfect for beauty junkies looking to try both the clay mask and the charcoal trends.
+This two-in-one cleanser from Garnier is the is perfect for beauty junkies looking to try both the clay mask and the charcoal trends.
 Plus, it helps to tighten the look of pores and smooth skin at the same time.